 - CEO pay ratio reporting proposal

 The Apprenticeship Levy

-- How the apprenticeship levy calculated
+- How the levy and allowance are calculated

 - Reporting and paying the levy